losAnZe/Nayaymadad/design.md

 ### Property 6: Message Display After Transcription

-*For any* transcription result received from the backend, the NyayMadad_App SHALL display the transcribed text in a message bubble in the chat interface.
+*For any* transcription result received from the backend, the Nayaymadad_App SHALL display the transcribed text in a message bubble in the chat interface.

 **Validates: Requirements 2.4**